 B.1.
 Tax treaty interpretation and application illustrated with complex cases from international tax practice

 The cases (based on personal practice of the teachers and on court decisions) will deal with a variety of issues that typically arise in the application of tax treaties, and that will deal inter alia with the points that are listed below.
 These cases will be used to discuss and analyze the general tax treaty rules that apply in those instances and will also cover some of the issues dealt with in the October 2015 (final) BEPS Action reports.

 >> teachers: Prof. Kees van Raad (NL) & Edgar Ruiz (Colombia)

 Tue 19 Jan 2021

-Brazil has a long history of including in its treaties a special provision (or expand the scope of the treaty article on royalties) in respect of fees for technical services.
-Interestingly, in the 2017 update of the UN Model included a new Art.
-12A of Technical service fees was included.
-This class will focus on the variety of restrictions that the different technical service income provisions in Brazil’s tax treaties impose on Brazil domestic rules.
+Brazil has a long history of including in its tax treaties a special provision (or expand the scope of the treaty article on royalties) in respect of fees for technical services.
+Since the 1990s, other developing countries in Asia, Africa and Latin America too have negotiated for including stand-alone clauses dealing with technical service fees in their tax treaties despite the absence of model clauses.
+The 2017 update of the UN Model included a new Art.
+12A dealing with Technical Service Fees for the first time in recognition of tax treaty practices of countries such as Brazil.
+This class will focus on the genesis of art 12A of the 2017 UN Model, including the importance of each country’s domestic tax policy, the appropriate interpretive approach to the meaning of these clauses, potential overlap with other distributive rules, as well as the variety of restrictions that the different technical service income provisions in Brazil’s tax treaties impose on Brazil domestic rules.